By: Paige Goss

 How to Get Your Security Compliant and Earn More for Your Business

 What many business owners don’t necessarily realize is that security compliance is a game changer when it comes to landing bigger and better clients.
-If you’re a small or medium sized business looking to expand, getting your security compliant to national or international standards (i.e. the NIST Framework or GDPR) opens up a whole new world of opportunities.
+If you’re a small or medium sized business looking to expand, getting your security compliant to national or international standards (i.e. the NIST Framework or GDPR or CMMC) opens up a whole new world of opportunities.
 Because the thing is: big clients bring big security requirements.

 Virtually any Fortune 100, 500 or 1000 organization is going to ask you to fill out an exceptionally rigorous security assessment document.
 This is also likely to be true if you’re trying to contract with one of their vendors.
 It’s a trickle-down effect that ensures pristine data security across their infrastructure – which makes sense.
 The average cost of a data breach in 2020 was $3.86 million, after all.
 So they can’t afford to have any rusty locks on their data’s backdoors.